 One of the things I like most about meeting new people is the fact that every single one of them is a pretty package full of surprises.

-No matter how long you’ve known each other, or how well you think you know them: underneath that familiar “tip-of-the-iceberg” face there will always be a myriad of ways in which you still don’t.
+No matter how long you’ve known each other, or how well you think you know them: underneath that familiar “tip-of-the-iceberg” face there will always remain ways in which you still don’t know them.

 Not so long ago, I met someone new.
 And without realizing it, we’ve been going through all these different “phases” of getting to know each other in new ways.

 At first, all we would do was talk.
 Ever.
 Sometimes we’d sit and talk, other times we’d walk and talk.
 But basically, we were just getting to know each other’s words.
 And it was great.
 I could spend years in this phase with the right kind of person.

 Then out of nowhere, there came a phase when we never talked.
 Ever.